IslamHeggy/migrate-aws-classic-lb/readme.md

 ## How to use?

+* Choose the needed tasks and comment the other in the main.yml file
 * Edit the vars and add your suitable values their
 * In case of using the WAF support you should edit it to match your needs.